The Affect Schools Have on Home Values

 When discussing why good schools do what they do to property values, it is easy to get into a “chicken and egg” dilemma.
 On the one hand, it is possible to argue that good schools are responsible for increased property values.

-After all, we just discussed multiple reasons why buyers will seek out homes located in good school districts and pay a premium for them.
+After all, we just discussed multiple reasons buyers would seek out homes in good school districts and pay a premium for them.
 The conclusion that good schools drive up prices is an obvious one.

 On the other hand, it is also possible to argue that the affluence common in neighborhoods near good schools is responsible for the quality of the schools.
-Generally speaking, good schools tend to be located in neighborhoods that have a higher standard of living.
+Generally speaking, good schools tend to be located in neighborhoods with a higher living standard.

-The affluence present in these neighborhoods tends to create school districts that score higher on tests and tend to rank higher in performance than schools located in poorer neighborhoods.
+The affluence in these neighborhoods tends to create school districts that score higher on tests and rank higher in performance than schools located in poorer neighborhoods.

-If you are selling a home in a good school district, you can reasonably ask for a higher price for your home than a similar home located in a less desirable school district.
+If you are selling a home in a good school district, you can reasonably ask for a higher price than a similar home in a less desirable school district.
 If you are a buyer searching for a home in a good school district, you can expect to pay more for that home.

 Good Schools vs. Higher Taxes

-While one major benefit of having good schools is the appreciation of home values, this also leads to paying higher property taxes.
+While one major benefit of having good schools is appreciating home values, this also leads to paying higher property taxes.

-There is a direct correlation between excellent schools and higher property values.
-Given this, those who live in towns with great schools pay more in taxes for this benefit.
+Excellent schools are directly correlated with higher property values.
+Given this, those living in towns with great schools pay more taxes for this benefit.

-For those working-class families relocating with schools as a high consideration; this is not an issue.
-However, what can become problematic are those who have lived in the community who no longer consider schools to be a benefit.
+For working-class families relocating with schools as a high consideration, this is not an issue.
+However, what can become problematic are those who have lived in the community and no longer consider schools to be a benefit.

 With their kids grown and out of the school system, we often hear that they don’t want any more money allocated to improvements in the education system.